jlauerswi/PowershellProfileMac/README.md

 # PowershellProfileMac
 Powershell profile mimicking Mac's default terminal color scheme and prompt text.
+This might seem strange, but I used a Mac in school and loved the terminal's color scheme and when I started using Windows for work, I Powershell's default color scheme hurt my eyes.

 ![picture alt](https://github.com/jlauerswi/PowershellProfileMac/blob/master/sample.png "Sample")